Three Keys to Great Friendships

 The results portrayed an alarming picture of an increasingly lonely and lost generation.
 More people live alone than at any other point in our recorded social history.
-The average Facebook usage for Millennials is six-and-a-half hours a day.
-Many who were interviewed considered work to be something they fitted in between Facebook and lunch!
+On average, Millennials spend six-and-a-half hours a day on social media.
+Many who were interviewed considered work to be something they fitted in between social media and lunch!
 They found people had a very large number of ‘friends’ but an increasing sense of loneliness.

 There is nothing wrong with social media, but it is no substitute for real, face-to-face friendships.
 We were created for friendship with God (Genesis 3:8) and with one another (2:18).

 Marriage is part of the solution to aloneness.
 Friendship, vital also in marriage, is a crucial part of the solution too.
 Jesus set an example of close friendship with men and women.
 He demonstrated that marriage is not the only solution to aloneness.
 In one respect, friendship is even more important than marriage.
 Marriage is temporary; friendship is eternal.
 ‘Friendship’, as C.S.
 Lewis writes, is the ‘crown of life and school of virtue’.
 Friendship multiplies joy and divides sorrow.